danihinjos/ADA_Project/README.md

   <summary>Click to reveal</summary>
   <b>Hell</b><br>
   <!-- I bet you expected the F word... -->
   Not quite what you expected huh?
-The word 'Hell' has around 130K occurences in Quotebank, meaning it appears in around 11% of all profane quotes which our model identified.
+The word 'Hell' has x occurences in Quotebank, meaning it appears in around y% of all profane quotes which our model identified.
 The image bellow demonstrates all major obscene words found in Quotebank, where word's boldness indicates it's occurence frequency.
 Notice that less obscene words are more frequent which is understandable as they are more likely to be published in media articles.
 <br><br> //131k
  <img  style="display: block; margin-left: auto; margin-right: auto;" src="data/word_map.jpeg" alt="Obscene words">
 </details>